MindscapeHQ/raygun4wordpress/README.md

 5. Repeat the above process for any other child sites - you can use different API keys (to send to different Raygun apps) or the same one.

 Finally, if you so desire you should be able to visit the root network site, activate it there and configure it.
 You must however activate it on at least one child site first.

-### Pulse

-As of 1.8, you can enable [real user monitoring](https://raygun.com/products/real-user-monitoring) by navigating to the Raygun4WP settings page and checking the **Enable Real User Monitoring** checkbox.

-User information will be sent along if you have the unique user tracking feature enabled.

-### Client-side JavaScript error tracking

-Since 1.4 of this plugin you can also include Raygun4JS so you can automatically track JavaScript errors that occur in your user's browsers once your site's pages are loaded.

-To activate this, turn on the JavaScript error tracking option in the Raygun4WP Settings page.

-### Unique user tracking

-You can enable this feature from the Settings page.
-If you do so the currently logged in user's email address, first name and last name will be transmitted along with each message.
-This will be visible in the Raygun dashboard.
-If they have associated a Gravatar with that address, you will see their picture.
-If this feature is not enabled, a random ID will be assigned to each user.
-Either way, you can view a count of the affected users for each error.

-### Tagging errors

-Since 1.8 both client-side and server-side errors can be tagged.
-Tags are custom test allowing you to easily identify errors.

-JavaScript and PHP errors can be tagged independently through a comma-delimited list in the field on the settings page.

-### Ignored domains

-You can enter a comma-delimited list in the field on the settings page to prevent certain domains from sending errors.

-### Async sending

-Introduced in 1.1.3, this provider will now send asynchronously on *nix servers (async sockets) resulting in a massive speedup - POSTing to Raygun now takes ~56ms including SSL handshakes.
-This behaviour can be disabled in code if desired to fall back to blocking socket sends.
-Async sending is also unavailable on Windows due to a bug in PHP 5.3, and as a result it uses cURL processes.
-This can be disabled if your server is running a newer environment; please create an issue if you'd like help with this.

 Changelog
 ---------